[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Tip:

-We had trouble finding some of the things we wanted to see on Skye as there is not always great signage.
-Our GPS helped with some of it, but our cell service was spotty and so it wasn’t enough.
+We had trouble finding things we wanted to see on Skye, as there is not always great signage.
+Our GPS helped with some of it, but our cell service was spotty, so it wasn’t enough.
 If there is something you are dying to see, screenshot the directions before you go!

 This was our favorite meal of the trip, and we ate here due to sheer laziness.
 We happened to be staying at the Uig Hotel and were too tired to venture out for dinner.
 We got really lucky!

-The thing we still talk about eating here was the cheese sampler platter.
-We tried local cheeses that were so different from anything we have tried before.
+The thing we still talk about eating here is the cheese sampler platter.
+We tried local cheeses that differed from anything we had tried before.
 My favorite was a lightly smoked cheddar that tasted like apples.
 I also highly recommend smoked fish or seafood pasta.
-We ended our meal with sticky toffee pudding and had to be rolled back to our room.
+We ended our meal with sticky toffee pudding which had to be rolled back to our room.

 There are so many lovely hotels and inns in Skye you are sure to find a great place to stay wherever you are